What's a fixed rate home loan?

 What happens at the end of the fixed rate period?

-We’ll generally notify you approximately 30 days prior to the expiry date and include some general information about the variable reference rate applicable to your loan.
+We’ll generally notify you around 30 days before the fixed rate expiry date and include some general information about the variable reference rate applicable to your loan.

 On the expiry date, your loan account will automatically convert to a variable rate.
-We’ll send you confirmation of your updated interest and repayment details.
+We’ll send you confirmation of your new interest and repayment details.

 Experiencing financial difficulty?